 Of course, the proof is in the pudding – and I’m delighted to confirm that he and his colleague passed that particular test with flying colours!

-Review of Afternoon Tea and Cocktails at the Royal Hotel, Southend
+Afternoon Tea in Southend, at the Royal Hotel

 When I first received the invitation I was hesitant about going due to my rigid dietary requirements.
 However my needs were not only catered for, the staff were very obliging and made me comfortable, with minimum fuss.
 For anybody with food allergies, you’ll know the anxiety that goes hand in hand with eating out, so this was a real treat and very much appreciated.
 And my alternative food options were not disappointing…